Cipher Digital Inc. (CIFR) Registers a Bigger Fall Than the Market: Important Facts to Note

-The company's stock has dropped by 4.39% in the past month, falling short of the Business Services sector's loss of 3.4% and outpacing the S&P 500's loss of 4.99%.

-The upcoming earnings release of Cipher Digital Inc. will be of great interest to investors.
+The investment community will be paying close attention to the earnings performance of Cipher Digital Inc. in its upcoming release.
 The company is forecasted to report an EPS of -$0.27, showcasing a 145.45% downward movement from the corresponding quarter of the prior year.
-Simultaneously, our latest consensus estimate expects the revenue to be $34.56 million, showing a 29.41% drop compared to the year-ago quarter.
+Alongside, our most recent consensus estimate is anticipating revenue of $34.56 million, indicating a 29.41% downward movement from the same quarter last year.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-Right now, Cipher Digital Inc. possesses a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.12% lower.
+Cipher Digital Inc. presently features a Zacks Rank of #3 (Hold).

 The Technology Services industry is part of the Business Services sector.
-This industry currently has a Zacks Industry Rank of 185, which puts it in the bottom 25% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 175, finds itself in the bottom 29% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report